Scalawag (film): Production

 The film was based on an original story by Albert Maltz.
 It was announced in 1966 and was going to be a co production between Kirk Douglas' Joel Production and Malcolm Stuart's Coldwater Productions.
 Douglas would star.
 It would be the first time Maltz would receive screen credit in 19 years.

 Filming was delayed.
 Douglas raised the money.
-He hired his wife as producer, his son as stills photographer and another son as office boy.
+He hired his wife Anne Buydens as producer, his son Peter as stills photographer and his son Eric as office boy.
 "So if this film stinks we've got the whole Douglas family to blame," said Douglas.
 He added, "My phone doesn't ring any more.
 I have to find my own work."

-In 1972 Douglas said he would produce and direct it as well as star and that the script was by Sid Fleischman.
+In 1972, Douglas said he would produce and direct it as well as star and that the script was by Sid Fleischman.
 Filming was to start in Yugoslavia in June 1972.
-By May the cast included Mark Lester, Lesley Anne Down and Danny DeVito.
+By May, the cast included Mark Lester, Lesley-Anne Down and Danny DeVito.
 Douglas said he rewrote the screenplay.